sneakysneak/docs/pages/getting-started/field-mapping.md

 *   **{% raw %}{{Cyclr_Auth_Username}}{% endraw %}**: get the username if the connector is using username/password as the authentication type.
 *   **{% raw %}{{Cyclr_Auth_Password}}{% endraw %}**: get the password if the connector is using username/password as the authentication type.

-*Note: these mergefields cannot be merged alongside other text and must instead be used as the sole value of a "Type a Value" mapping.*
+*Note: the System mergefields cannot be used alongside other text as a Field Mapping but must instead be used as the entire value.*

 [How to Test your Cycles](./testing-cycles)